PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/Responsible and Explainable AI/XAI3.md

 # Assignments

-- [ ] Use any image (no cats please) and a corresponding imagenet class to explore what do neural networks see when they classify that image.
+- [ ] Use any image (no cats please) and a corresponding imagenet class to explore what do neural networks (in particular, **VGG16**) see when they classify that image.
 Specifically,
   - [ ] Go [here](https://gist.github.com/yrevar/942d3a0ac09ec9e5eb3a) for a mapping of class labels to human descriptions
   - [ ] Use any label you find interesting (e.g., Banana) note down the class label index
   - [ ] Use google search to search for images of the class you have chosen.